AnzuFig/DoubleOrNothing/README.md

 The player has a 50% chance of doubling and loses the game if their balance gets to zero.

 ### Commands
 - **D**: Double - Bets on doubling the pot.
-If the pot is currently zero, it will ask the player to insert an amount.
+If the pot is currently zero, it will ask the player to insert an amount to bet.
 - **W**: Withdraw - Cashes out.
 - **B**: Balance - Checks player's current balance.
 - **HELP**: Lists all available commands and describes what each do.